Orthodox Church in America: All-American Council

 According to the Statute of the Orthodox Church in America, the All-American Council is the "highest legislative and administrative authority within the Church."
-The Council is composed roughly of the Metropolitan, all bishops, priests, and selected lay delegates.
+The council is composed roughly of the metropolitan, all bishops, priests, and selected lay delegates.
 The purpose of the All-American Council is to discuss and vote on Church matters.
 When necessary, the Council has also elected new metropolitans.

 The period between All-American Councils is set at three years, although this is not always the case.
 The first thirteen Councils (held from 1907 to 1970) are referred to as All-American Sobors, reflecting the American Church's jurisdictional ties to the Russian Orthodox Church.
 The fourteenth Sobor (held in 1970) is jointly known as the 1st All-American Council, reflecting the autocephalous status of the OCA.
-The most recent All-American Council (20th) was held in July 2022 in Baltimore, Maryland.
+The most recent All-American Council (21st) was held in July 2025 in Phoenix, Arizona.

 Metropolitan Council

-The Metropolitan Council is the permanent executive body of the Church's administration.
-It is tasked with implementing the decisions of the All-American Council, as well as handling the Church's budgetary concerns.
-The Council is headed by a chairman (the current Metropolitan), and is composed of the OCA's chancellor, secretary, treasurer, and selected clergy and lay delegates.
+The Metropolitan Council is the permanent executive body of the church's administration.
+It is tasked with implementing the decisions of the All-American Council, as well as handling the church's budgetary concerns.
+The council is headed by a chairman (the current metropolitan), and is composed of the OCA's chancellor, secretary, treasurer, and selected clergy and lay delegates.
 It usually meets twice per year but, in December 2006, a rare joint meeting between the Metropolitan Council and the Holy Synod of Bishops was held.